xinix-technology/node-bono/README.md

 - HANDLER is the function executed when the route is matched.

 HANDLER accepts Koa.js request context as argument.
 HANDLER can be async function.

+## Context

+Bono context is Koa.js context with addition in API as follows:

+- ctx.parse() - async method to parse request body
+- ctx.parameters - object contains parameters from url